ShueiYang/Nestjs-rest-api/README.md

 # Building Nestjs REST Api

-A RESTful Api with end to end test using a modern and powerful node js framework Nestjs, learning from Vladimir and thanks to his amazing tutorial.
+A RESTful Api with end to end test using a modern and powerful node js framework Nestjs, also combined with Typescript, and Prisma with a Docker postgres database for testing, learning from Vladimir and thanks to his amazing tutorial.

 #